IDEA-FinAI/RagVL/README.md

 # RagLLaVA
-This is the official repo for paper: ["MLLM Is a Strong Reranker: Advancing Multimodal Retrieval-augmented Generation via Knowledge-enhanced Reranking and Noise-injected Training"](https://arxiv.org/pdf/2407.21439).
+This is the official repo for the paper: ["MLLM Is a Strong Reranker: Advancing Multimodal Retrieval-augmented Generation via Knowledge-enhanced Reranking and Noise-injected Training"](https://arxiv.org/pdf/2407.21439).

 ![image](https://github.com/IDEA-FinAI/RagLLaVA/blob/main/assets/framework.png)